influxdata/docs-v2/content/influxdb/v2.0/reference/release-notes/influxdb.md

 - `max-series-per-database`
 - `max-values-per-tag`

-The startup process automatically generates replacement `tsi1` indexes are automatically generated on startup for shards that need it.
+The startup process automatically generates replacement `tsi1` indexes for shards that need it.

 ### Features